kuviman/linksider/website/content/bevy-jam/_index.md

 Yes.
 I would recommend bevy to people who want to learn Rust by creating a game.

-It does not require a deep understanding of lifetimes etc and maybe you dont need to fight the borrow checker too much, so especially if you are coming from a different language I feel like bevy is a good choice.
+It does not require a deep understanding of lifetimes etc and maybe you don't need to fight the borrow checker too much, so especially if you are coming from a different language I feel like bevy is a good choice.

 ## Will I use bevy again?

-At this point I don't think I will, the reason is I feel like the bevy ecs architecture, while letting me to split my code easily into different systems, moves a lot of checks from compile to runtime, which feels like i am giving up on Rust features that make it such a great language.
+At this point I don't think I will use it for new projects.
+The reason is I feel like the bevy ecs architecture, while letting me to split my code easily into different systems, moves a lot of checks from compile to runtime, which feels like i am giving up on Rust features that make it such a great language.
+I feel like there should be something better available for Rust, but it has not been discovered yet.

-Instead I will try do despaghettify my game code in some other way.
+Instead I will try do despaghettify my code in some other way.
-I still can rely on my code and I have this feeling of "If it compiles it runs" which I dont have when using bevy.
+I still can rely on my code and I have this feeling of "if it compiles it runs" which I don't have when using bevy.

+But, we are thinking about working more on this game, and I suppose it makes sense to continue working in bevy without rewriting it, so maybe we will learn and appreciate that approach more with time.

 Here's some stuff that I find interesting from other people: